Brutal Russian general led troops that killed civilians

 ‘THAT’S WHERE PEOPLE WERE KILLED’

 Fierce Ukrainian resistance and poor planning pushed Russian troops off their planned line of attack.
-Some of them ended up in Bucha, where Ukrainian prosecutors say the 76th Guards Airborne Assault Division participated in a lethal cleansing operation on Mar.
-4 along Yablunska Street, the deadliest road in occupied Bucha and the site of an important Russian command center.
+Some of them ended up in Bucha, where Ukrainian prosecutors say the 76th Guards Air Assault Division participated in a lethal cleansing operation on March 4 along Yablunska street, the deadliest road in occupied Bucha and the site of an important Russian command center.

 Others settled with thousands of other troops in Zdvyzhivka, a tiny village half an hour north of Bucha that became a major forward operating base for the assault on the capitol, according to Ukrainian military intelligence and audio intercepts obtained by AP.